ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 A majority of these leading indicators are called oscillators as they oscillate within a bounded range, with it typically bouncing between the extremes, rarely at the mean.
 Based on the value, the interpretation may vary.

-A lagging indicator lags the market and confirms the trend after it has occured.
+A lagging indicator lags the market and confirms the trend after it has occurred.
 This allows traders to cash in on the trend a bit later, but a bit more assuredly.
 Moving averages is such a lagging indicator.

 Momentum: The rate at which price changes.
 The more rapid the change, the higher the momentum(either upwards or downwards)

 ### Relative Strength Index-RSI
 Developed by J. Welles Wilder.
 It's a leading momentum indicator which helps in identifying a trend reversal.
 RSI oscillates between 0 and 100 and based on latest indicator reading, the expectations are set.

-RSI does not comparr, and gives out strongest signals during the peirod of sideways and and non-trending ranges.
+RSI does not compare, and gives out strongest signals during the period of sideways and non-trending ranges.

 The formula to calculate is as follows:
 $$ RSI=100\Big(\frac{RS}{1+RS}\Big)=100-\frac{100}{1+RS}$$